liao961120/intra/main.md

 $\text{d}^\text{2}_{i,j}$ increases.

 [^gp-tutorial]: See the supplementary analysis documentation for more details.
-    Also, refer to @wang2022 and Chap.
-4 of @mcelreath2020 for an accessible introduction.
+    Also, refer to @wang2022 and Chapter 4 of @mcelreath2020 for an accessible introduction.

 \begin{equation}